List of minister-presidents of Rhineland-Palatinate

 The minister-president of Rhineland-Palatinate (Ministerpräsident des Landes Rheinland-Pfalz), is the head of government of the German state of Rhineland-Palatinate.
 The position was created in 1946, through the unification of the southern part of the Prussian Rhine Province, the Bavarian administrative district Circle of the Rhine and western parts of Hesse like Rheinhessen to form the state of Rhineland-Palatinate.
-The current minister-president is Malu Dreyer, heading a coalition government between the Social Democrats, Greens and the FDP.
-Dreyer succeeded Kurt Beck in 2013.
+The current minister-president is Alexander Schweitzer, heading a coalition government between the Social Democrats, Greens and the FDP.
+Schweitzer succeeded Malu Dreyer in 2024.